LaurentOngaro/UEVaultManager/docs/source/configuration.rst

 Config files
 ~~~~~~~~~~~~

-For the Cli App settings
+For the Cli Application settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

 UEVaultManager supports some settings in its config file ``<config folder>/config.ini``: